stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 - `read`: any authenticated user can read the entity
 - `write`: any authenticated user can update the entity (it of course implies the `read` right)

-## admin role
+## Admin role

 Stellio defines the `stellio-admin` role.
 If a user has this role, they are considered a global administrator and can perform any operation on the broker.
-When non `stellio-admin` users need to perform operations on the broker, an administrator must grant them the necessary permissions.
+When non `stellio-admin` users need to perform operations on the broker, an administrator must first grant them the necessary permissions.

 ## Endpoints for permission management

-Stellio exposes endpoints that help in managing permissions on entities (and soon on entities types and scopes) inside the context broker.
+Stellio exposes endpoints that help in managing permissions on entities inside the context broker.

 The permissions are represented by a `Permission` data type.